danitcodes/rails_record_store/README.md

 ## By Danielle Thompson

-## (New) Project Set Up
+## New Project Set Up

 1. Run `bundle install` to generate Gemfile.lock and bundle all gems.
 2. New project environment: [Set up rspec with `bundle exec rails generate rspec:install`.]
 3. Start postgres server in the terminal with command `postgres`.
 4. Create database with `rake db:create`. (`rake db:drop` will drop databases.)

+## Starting the Development Environment
-5. Type `rails server` or `rails s` in root directory of project to run a local development server.
+1. Type `rails server` or `rails s` in root directory of project to run a local development server.
-6. Navigate to _localhost:3000_ to see the application.
+2. Navigate to _localhost:3000_ to see the application.
+3. Use the Postgres app to run and interact with the local database.
+(Should be running automatically in the background.)

-Start postgres server wih `pg_ctl -D '/usr/local/var/postgres@12' -l logfile start` ???
+~~Start postgres server wih `pg_ctl -D '/usr/local/var/postgres@12' -l logfile start` ???~~

 ## Migrations